- Solar advice hub

 This will enable you to use more of the electricity that your panels produce, which will cut your bills even further.

-A solar battery also allows you to access smart export tariffs like Intelligent Octopus Flux and Octopus Flux, which can help increase your savings substantially.
+A solar battery also allows you to access some of the best export tariffs, which can help increase your savings substantially.

 And if you add a battery onto your initial solar panel system installation, it usually won’t cost that much extra – making it excellent value for money.